If you're a suspect in a criminal case, the police may ask you to take a polygraph test.

 What do I do?

-If your smart, you'll speak with a competent lawyer before making any decision as to whether or not to take a polygraph test.
+If you're smart, you'll speak with a competent lawyer before making any decision as to whether or not to take a polygraph test.
 If you want our help, just give us a call here at Segal and Segal.